 2.1 Experimental Site

-The experiment was carried out in the Poultry Unit of the Teaching and Research Farm (T & RF) of Ekiti State University, Ado-Ekiti with geographical coordinates of 7o 38’0” North, 5o 13’ 0” East The T &RF and a tropical humid climate with distinct wet and dry seasons.
+The experiment was carried out in the Poultry Unit of the Teaching and Research Farm (T & RF) of Ekiti State University, Ado-Ekiti with geographical coordinates of 7o 38’0” North, 5o 13’ 0” East.
+The T &RF and a tropical humid climate with distinct wet and dry seasons.
 The rainy season spans over seven months starting from March/early April to October with a dry spell in August.
 Temperature in this area is fairly uniform throughout the year with little deviation from the mean annual of 27oc.
 The topography is moderately sloppy with the highest point having the slope of not greater than 6%.
 The main vegetation is grass but activities like bush fallowing influences vegetation.
 The experiment was carried out between August and September, 2022.
 Further laboratory analyses were carried out at the Animal Sciences Laboratories of Ekiti State University and The Afe Babalola University, Ado Ekiti.

 2.2 Site Preparation